alphagov/govuk-developer-docs/source/manual/dns.html.md

 ## Delegating `service.gov.uk` domains

-At the moment we're also responsible for delegating DNS to other government services.
+At the moment Reliability Engineering are also responsible for delegating DNS to other government services.

 The request will arrive by email or Zendesk from a member of the GOV.UK Proposition team.